ericdebelak/rendr/_posts/2017-03-14-this-and-that.markdown

 var alias = this;
 {% endhighlight %}

-<code>this</code>' scope in JavaScript can be confusing and frustrating if you don't realize that <code>this</code> frequently gets overwritten.
-Let me give you a few examples of when <code>this</code> changes based on scope and how to avoid any issues.
+The <a href="https://en.wikipedia.org/wiki/Scope_(computer_science)" target="_blank">scope</a> of `this` in JavaScript can be confusing and frustrating if you don't realize that `this` frequently gets overwritten.
+Let me give you a few examples of when `this` changes based on scope and how to avoid any issues.

-The most common instance I run into while writing JavaScript, especially React and Node, is callback functions.

 ### Callback Functions

-Callback functions, or higher-order functions, are basically functions that are executed in other functions.
-In JavaScript functions are first-class objects, and can be used as objects, which means they can be passed as parameters, stored as variables and even return them to be executed in other functions.
+<a href="https://en.wikipedia.org/wiki/Callback_(computer_programming)" target="_blank">Callback functions</a>, or higher-order functions, are functions that are executed in other functions.
+In JavaScript, functions are first-class objects, and can be used as objects - which means they can be passed as parameters, stored as variables and even be returned to be executed in other functions.

-When we are creating React components, they are actually JavaScript classes.
-Inside the class <code>this</code> will typically refer to the whole object, with all it's member variables and methods.
-But as soon as one of your methods uses a callback function, anything from a simple <code>setTimeout()</code> to <code>forEach()</code>, the callback function overwrites <code>this</code>.
+In <a href="https://en.wikipedia.org/wiki/Object-oriented_programming" target="_blank">Object-Oriented</a> JavaScript, `this` will typically refer to the whole object, with all its member variables and methods.
+But as soon as one of your methods uses a callback function, for example, anything from a simple `setTimeout()` to a `forEach()`, the callback function overwrites `this`.

-So let's say we are using <code>setTimeout()</code> and need access to one of the object's methods inside the callback function (which is the first parameter in setTimeout)?
-Well, the solution is what we have before. <code>var that = this;</code>
+So let's say we use `setTimeout()` and need access to one of the object's methods inside the callback function (which is the first parameter in setTimeout).
+The solution is what we have before: `var that = this;`.

 The whole code block might look like this: